arahant/pasqal-backend-exercise/README.md

 a) Create additional API endpoints to let users push jobs to the job queue
 b) Implement a worker which role will be to pop jobs from the queue and send them to the devices.

+## Work Done

+- **Question 2**:
+    - To implement a priority queue, I used heap, as that is the exact same thing. `queue.py` is the file. `heapq` provides a min heap implementation by default.
+    - The values stored in the queue are as tuples: `(-priority, self.time, item)`.
+    - I stored the priorities as negative values.
+This means, the jobs with the highest priority will have the least value in the heap, and will be the ones to be popped first, which is the expected result.
+    - If 2 jobs have same priorities, then those which have the lesser timestamp (`self.time`) will be popped first.

+- **Question 1**: I've used Flask Restplus to implement the API, in `routes.py`:
+    - POST /device - This will let us ADD a device to the pool.
+    - DELETE /device - This will let us REMOVE a device to the pool.
+    - POST /job - This will let us ADD a job to the queue.
+    - The `job_model` and `device_model` are used to validate the incoming payload in POST requests.